Krishna1135/week-7/README.md

     - Fixed in version:4.2.15

   - [ ] GIF Walkthrough:  <a href="https://imgur.com/bbqmO2N"><img src="https://i.imgur.com/bbqmO2N.gif" title="source: imgur.com" /></a>
-  - [ ] Steps to recreate: I wrote a comment on a page that has 64kb of content.
-I wrote 64,000 As in a comment box and posted it.
+  - [ ] Steps to recreate:
+  i)  Go the the dashboard and open a comment section ii) I wrote a comment on a page that has 64kb of content.
+  iii) I wrote 64,000 As in a comment box and posted it.

   - [ ] Affected source code: I dont think there was an effected source code but this says about a vulnerability.